 This is why the State Services Commission publishes Official Information Act (OIA) statistics covering 111 different government agencies every six months.
 The Commission is working with the Office of the Ombudsman and government agencies to make more information publicly available and improve compliance with the OIA.

 The Commission and the Office of the Ombudsman have published information on different aspects of compliance with the OIA.

 OIA statistics for the State services

-The Commission has published the second set of OIA statistics covering 111 different government agencies who are subject to the Act
+The Commission has published the third set of OIA statistics covering 111 different government agencies who are subject to the Act.

-This second set of statistics captures five elements:
+This third set of statistics captures five elements:

-- the proportion of these requests where legislative timeliness requirements were met
+- the number and proportion of these requests where legislative timeliness requirements were met

 - the number of responses proactively published on an agency’s website

 - complaints to the Ombudsman